-32. P57 Table 8-197b for Order 4, Change "Higher Layer Stream ID"
+32. P57 Table 8-197b for Order 4, Change "Interworking Stream ID"

-33. P57L4 Change from "The Higher Layer Stream ID is defined in 8.4.2.127 (Higher Layer Stream ID element)."
+33. P57L4 Change from "The Interworking Stream ID is defined in 8.4.2.127 (Interworking Stream ID element)."

 34. Replace Figure 10-8a TS setup when initiated by the AP with the one in document 11/1481r0

-35. P84L13-19 Change from "TS setup may be initiated by an AP in response to a request originating from higher layer protocols.
+35. P84L13-19 Change from "TS setup may be initiated by an AP in response to a request originating from external protocols.
 An AP in which dot11RobustAVStreamingImplemented is true shall not send ADDTS Reserve Request action frames to an associated STA that has set the RobustAVStreaming bit in the Extended Capabilities element in its (Re)Association Request frame to 0.
-The higher layer Stream ID is defined by the higher layer.
-The Higher Layer Stream ID shall be included in the ADDTS Reserve Request action frame sent by the AP to the non-AP STA.
-This Higher Layer Stream ID is used in the TS setup procedure between the AP and the non-AP STA."
+The Interworking Stream ID is the Stream ID defined by the external protocol.
+The Interworking Stream ID shall be included in the ADDTS Reserve Request action frame sent by the AP to the non-AP STA.
+This Interworking Stream ID is used in the TS setup procedure between the AP and the non-AP STA."

-36. P85L1-27 Change from "The AP initiates the TS setup by sending an ADDTS Reserve Request action frame that includes the Higher Layer Stream ID element to the non-AP STA.
+36. P85L1-27 Change "The AP initiates the TS setup by sending an ADDTS Reserve Request action frame that includes the Interworking Stream ID element to the non-AP STA.
 On receipt of the ADDTS Reserve Request action frame from the AP, the non-AP STA shall perform one of the following:

-a) Complete the AP initiated TS setup procedure by sending an ADDTS Reserve Response action frame that includes the Higher Layer Stream ID corresponding to the AP initiated TS setup procedure and with the status code set to SUCCESS.
+a) Complete the AP initiated TS setup procedure by sending an ADDTS Reserve Response action frame that includes the Interworking Stream ID corresponding to the AP initiated TS setup procedure and with the status code set to SUCCESS.

 B) Send an ADDTS Reserve Response action frame with a non-zero status code and abort the AP initiated TS setup.
-The Higher Layer Stream ID field in this ADDTS Reserve Response action frame shall be set to the Higher Layer Stream ID corresponding to the AP initiated TS setup procedure.
+The Interworking Stream ID field in this ADDTS Reserve Response action frame shall be set to the Interworking Stream ID corresponding to the AP initiated TS setup procedure.

 C) Send an ADDTS Request action frame to the AP to negotiate the TSPEC parameters.
 This negotiation may involve multiple ADDTS Request/ADDTS Response exchanges between the non-AP STA and the AP.
-The Higher Layer Stream ID shall be included in all frames corresponding to the AP initiated TS setup procedure that are exchanged between the non-AP STA and the AP.
-The AP initiated TS setup procedure is completed by sending an ADDTS Reserve Response action frame that includes the Higher Layer Stream ID corresponding to the AP initiated TS setup procedure and with the status code set to indicate the result of the TSPEC negotiation.
+The Interworking Stream ID shall be included in all frames corresponding to the AP initiated TS setup procedure that are exchanged between the non-AP STA and the AP.
+The AP initiated TS setup procedure is completed by sending an ADDTS Reserve Response action frame that includes the Interworking Stream ID corresponding to the AP initiated TS setup procedure and with the status code set to indicate the result of the TSPEC negotiation.

-NOTE 1--Stream Reservation Protocol (SRP) as described in clause 35 of IEEE P802.1Q is an example of a Higher Layer Protocol.
+NOTE 1--Stream Reservation Protocol (SRP) as described in clause 35 of IEEE P802.1Q is an example of an external protocol.
 The 802.11 subsystem at a non-AP STA does not interpret the SRP reservation request but simply sends it to the AP with which it is associated.
 A higher layer agent called Designated Multiple Stream Registration Protocol (MSRP) Node (DMN) is co-located with the AP in the device that supports SRP.
 All incoming SRP reservation requests are forwarded to the MSRP DMN.
 The MSRP DMN interprets the SRP reservation request and invokes appropriate 802.11 primitives in order for the AP to invoke the MLME-ADDTSRESERVE.request primitive.
 The MSRP DMN responds to the originator of the SRP Reservation request with the outcome of the AP initiated TS setup procedure.

-NOTE 2--If the higher layer SRP Reservation Request is lost within the 802.11 subsystem, the corresponding retry/recovery procedure is the responsibility of the SRP protocol.
+NOTE 2--If the external SRP Reservation Request is lost within the 802.11 subsystem, the corresponding retry/recovery procedure is the responsibility of the SRP protocol.
 These procedures are described in clause 35 of IEEE P802.1Q."